 If you’re dealing with an emotionally unavailable person, you have to understand that because of their inability to connect (often wrapped in the cloak of narcissism), they need to know that they are regarded highly in the eyes of others.
 They are so insecure, that without external attention and validation, they aren’t able to function. (ask me how I know; this used to be me).

 As far as breaking promises in a relationship, these people will talk a big future game because they get off to seeing themselves through the enchanted eyes of who they are faking a future with.
 They love the pedestal that we put them on and they love what we GIVE as a result of buying into their relational Ponzi scheme.

 This enhances their delusional image and validates that they don’t need to ever change, evolve, or improve.

 When it comes to breaking promises in a relationship, here’s what I’ve learned…

 Many emotionally unavailable people will have a tendency to allude to the future and make promises that they can’t keep.
 This allows them to get their present-day needs met (because they’ve secured your belief in a future together).
 It also gives them time to turn your eventual (and very natural) reaction to that future never actualizing, on you.

 You are their money tree.
 And the moment you realize the money is not getting replenished, they dump you because having to account for it would mean they’d have to admit that your money was mishandled.
 It’s like going to a casino and having a money tree with you.
 There’s no real risk, it’s not your money.
 You have a money tree and you get all the benefits of gambling without any consequence.
 You literally don’t have to invest a thing.

-Their words obviously don’t match their actions and remember…
+Their words don’t match their actions.

-You MUST stay real about his actions.
+You MUST stay real about people’s actions.